Skill Sheet: What You Will Learn Here

 Emotional traders end up reacting to news and events and end up being fodder for the more experienced and professional traders.

-The first hour of the opening session from 9:30 am onwards is the best for trading as it offers ample liquidity period for intraday traders.
+The first hour of the opening session from 9:30 am onwards is ideal for trading as it offers ample liquidity period for intraday traders.
 Liquidity is very important for a day trader for quick entry and exits.

 Apart from this, institutional order flows happening during the first hour of the opening session provide liquidity and momentum.
 Institutions follow a protocol of buying or selling shares after a lot of deliberation, meetings, and analysis.
 By the first hour, the deliberations are done, and the order flows are communicated for execution.
 From 10:30 am onwards the markets lose momentum and move sideways.
 If a trader is caught in this timeframe or price range the wait for an exit can be quite long.